LAST UPDATED – 10/21/22 – Top Things to See in the United States

 Illinois to California

 Covering a total of 2,448 miles (or 3,940 km), the highway became a symbol for freedom from the doldrums of life and made its way into popular culture in the hit song “”(Get Your Kicks on) Route 66” and the Jill Steinbeck novel “The Grapes of Wrath”.
-If you would like to take a classic American road trip, they don’t get any more classic than driving Route 66.
+If you would like to take a classic American road trip and experience one of the top things to see in the United States, they don’t get any more classic than driving Route 66.

 33. Gettysburg Battlefield